MitPandya/ProjectManagementBot/BOT.md

 => Main Flow: User asks the bot to open a card by providing card name.The user is shown the matching card along with descriptions[E1] and displayed options to either add[S1], list[S2], mark[S3] or remove a todo/checklist item[S4].

 => Sub Flows:
- - [S1] User asks the bot to add todo item on the card and provides an item text.
+ - [S1] User asks the bot to add todo item on the card and provides the name of the new todo item to be added.
 Bot adds a new todo item to the card on Trello and closes the conversation.
  - [S2] User asks to list all the todo items.
 Bot lists all the todo items (checklist items) attached to the card and closes the conversation.
  - [S3] User asks the bot to mark a todo item as completed, after performing [S2], by providing todo item name[E2].
 Bot inform the user about the update and closes the conversation.
  - [S4] User asks the bot to remove a todo item, after performing [S2], by providing todo item name[E2].
 Bot inform the user about the removal and closes the conversation.